en

 • Site path is the path to the SharePoint site or sub-site you want to give access to.
 In this example it would be sites/rnd/plugins

-• Root directory is the path to the highest level directory you want your DSS users to have access to.
+• Root directory is the path to the highest level directory you want your Dataiku users to have access to.
 In the current example, Shared Documents/safe will let the user browse any files and folders in the sub-directory safe.
 Default value for Root directory is Shared Documents, but it can also be left blank, in which case the user can access all the document libraries of the rnd/plugins site.

 Option 2 : using Azure Single Sign On

-1. From the Azure Portal, go to Azure Active Directory > App registrations create a new App (New registration).
-Set a name and a redirect URI pointing back to your DSS instance.
-It should follow this structure: https://<<your DSS instance domain>>:<<your DSS instance port>>/dip/api/oauth2-callback.
-Unless your DSS instance is on a localhost, the URI has to point to a https secured server.
+1. From the Azure Portal, go to Microsoft Entra ID > +Add App registrations create a new App (New registration).
+Set a name and a redirect URI pointing back to your Dataiku instance.
+It should follow this structure: https://<<your Dataiku instance domain>>:<<your Dataiku instance port>>/dip/api/oauth2-callback.
+Unless your Dataiku instance is on a localhost, the URI has to point to a https secured server.

 Microsoft Azure Portal screenshot showing the app registration form